chris-j-akers/i8080-javascript/README.md

 The solution was to take the emulator's loop away from the main browser and have it run separately.
 This is achieved through the use of a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), which is essentially a script that runs in a separate thread from the main browser and can be controlled via events.
 This has the added advantage of further decoupling the emulator from the GUI.

 Web workers instantiate and maintain the virtual machine objects and manipulate them according to control messages received from the main browser when certain events occur.
 For instance, clicking the `Fire` button or pressing the `Fire` key sends an event to the web-worker which has the type `P1-FIRE-DOWN`.
 The web-worker then sets the state of the relevant control device accordingly (it calls the `PlayerOneFireButtonDown()` method of the [`input-device-1.js`](src/emulators/space-invaders/src/back-end/input-device-1.js) object).
 When the key or button is released, another event of type `P1-FIRE-UP` is sent to the web worker which, again, sets the state of the relevant control device (by calling `PlayerOneFireButtonUp()` of the[`input-device-1.js`](src/emulators/space-invaders/src/back-end/input-device-1.js) object).

-A list of events swapped between the web browser and the web worker for *Space Invaders* is below.

 View the [Space Invaders Web Worker](src/emulators/space-invaders/src/web-workers/invaders-web-worker.js).